 Example: You are getting divorced and requesting that your spouse pay child support.
 You do not believe that they are accurately reporting their income, which affects how much they will be required to pay.
 Your attorney can issue a subpoena to have the child’s other parent to testify in court about his or her employment while also providing proof of income with pay stubs.

 Ignore a subpoena at your own peril.
 If you fail to comply with the demands of the court, you can be subject to substantial civil and criminal penalties.
 These can include significant civil fines and being charged with contempt of court.
 Contempt of court is punishable by time in jail and additional fines.

 Experienced Los Angeles Family Law Attorney

 Have you been served with a subpoena in a Los Angeles divorce law matter?
 Do you need to compel your spouse or another person to show up in court or present documents?
 Contact Berenji & Associates for immediate legal assistance.
 Our Los Angeles family law attorneys can help you understand your responsibilities and help you navigate complex legal issues.
-We offer a free case evaluation, so do not hesitate to call us today.
+We offer a case evaluation, so do not hesitate to call us today.